 Program for Early Parent Support Programs

-PEPS' core program is the Newborn Parent Peer Support program, a neighborhood-based program that serves over 1,700 families per year in King and Snohomish Counties.
-PEPS Newborn Groups meet for 12 consecutive weeks in the daytime or evening in two-hour sessions.
+The PEPS core program is the neighborhood-based Newborn program, that serves over 2,700 families per year in King and Snohomish Counties.
+PEPS Newborn Groups meet in group members homes for 12 consecutive weeks in the daytime or evening in two-hour sessions.
 Most morning group attendees are mothers; evening groups typically include both parents.
 Groups are led by a trained volunteer facilitator, and meet in the homes of group members.
 90% of PEPS Groups continue to meet regularly after the formal program ends.

-PEPS also offers site-based groups that begin each quarter for families with older babies or two or more children.
-All of our site-based groups except Little Peppers are led by trained volunteers.
+PEPS also offers community-based groups that begin each quarter for families with older babies or two or more children.
+All of our community-based groups except Little Peppers are led by trained volunteers.

-- Baby Peppers is PEPS’ site-based program for parents with an older baby, aged 5-12 months.
+- Baby Peppers is for parents with an older baby, aged 5-12 months.

-- PEPS for Dads groups are for primary caregiver Dads with babies 0-12 months old when the group begins.
+- PEPS for Dads groups are for Dads with babies 0-12 months old when the group begins.

-- Second Time Around is PEPS’ site-based program for parents with a newborn and an older child where one parent attends the meeting with only the new baby.
+- Second Time Around is for parents with a newborn and an older child where one parent attends the meeting with only the new baby.

-- Little Peppers is PEPS’ site-based program for parents with both an infant and a toddler.
+- Little Peppers is for parents with both an infant and a toddler.
 Little Peppers uses paid facilitators.
 Baby Peppers and Little Peppers are held at several different sites in King and Snohomish Counties.

 Recent Successes and Current Challenges